geodezyx.stats package

 geodezyx.stats.stats.gaussian_filter_GFZ_style_smoother(tim_ref, dat_ref, width=7)

-tim_ref : the X/T component of the time serie (in decimal days !)
+• tim_ref (array-like) – The X/T component of the time series (in decimal days).

 geodezyx.stats.stats.gaussian_filter_GFZ_style_smoother_improved(tim_ref, dat_ref, width=7)